-A heat map of total funding to each Local Authority - showing the high levels
+A heat map of total funding to each Local Authority - showing the high levels of funding going to the large, urban areas of Leeds, Sheffield and Bradford

 Another way of looking at the spread of funding in the region, is to look at the number of funders who have made at least one award in each local authority.
-Again Leeds (40 funders) is the local authority with the highest number of funders making awards, followed by Sheffield and Bradford (both 34).
-It is interesting to note that Leeds is still some way short of receiving funding from all 53 of the funders in our analysis.
+Again Leeds ( $4\underline{1}$ funders) is the local authority with the highest number of funders making awards, followed by Sheffield and Bradford (both 34).
+It is interesting to note that Leeds is still some way short of receiving funding from all $5\underline{4}$ of the funders in our analysis.